apache/couchdb/src/couch_stats/README.md

 # couch_stats

 couch_stats is a simple statistics collection app for Erlang applications.
-Its core API is a thin wrapper around a stat storage library (currently Folsom,) but abstracting over that library provides several benefits:

-* All references to stat storage are in one place, so it's easy to swap the module out.

-* Some common patterns, such as tying a process's lifetime to a counter value, are straightforward to support.

-* Configuration can be managed in a single place - for example, it's much easier to ensure that all histogram metrics use a 10-second sliding window if those metrics are instantiated/configured centrally.
+It uses https://www.erlang.org/doc/man/counters.html to implement counters, gauges and histograms.
+By default histograms record 10 seconds worth of data, with a granularity of 1 second.

+Stats can be fetched with `couch_stats:fetch()`.
+That returns the current values of all the counters and gauges as well as the histogram statistics for the last 10 seconds.

 ## Adding a metric